Hey, you … yeah, you … the human with a dog making her way through the world with a camera wherever you go …

 All around the circle

-I didn’t, by the way, post-process any of the images.
+I didn’t, by the way, post-process any of these dog photos.
 They are “straight out of phone,” no editing, no nothing.
 You can, however, download any number of apps that you can use to toy with your images.

 I tried on a couple, especially to edit out the leash but it was time-consuming and frustrating.